 Places That Do Not Allow Overnight Parking

 The following businesses have no official overnight parking policy, and according to most travelers discussion boards, they don’t permit overnight parking.
-Nonetheless, these businesses often have large parking lots, so it may be worth calling to see if a particular location will allow overnight parking:
+However, these businesses often have large parking lots, so it may be worth calling to see if a particular location will allow overnight parking:

 - The Home Depot